 Prior to Penn State, Tobin successfully turned around the Division I Saint Francis University Men's and Women's programs into top teams in the Northeast conference.
 In less than four seasons with the Red Flash, Coach Tobin compiled 76 match wins and over 798 individual wins in singles and doubles.
 During his stay at Saint Francis, Tobin led both squads to three quarterfinal and two semifinal Northeast Conference appearances, the highest in school history.
 Both programs grew in rankings from 7th and 8th in the conference, when Tobin first started, to No. 3 by the end of his term.

 From 2005-2010, Tobin served as the Head Tennis Professional for the City of Macon, Georgia, JDS Tennis Center - one of the largest public facilities in the south.
-Tobin coached privately some of the best junior players in the south, with many going on to play high level collegiate tennis.
-His junior academy attracted many of the top players in South Georgia with high level training and conditioning programs.
-Tobin assisted in running regional and local USTA tournaments, many of which were gateways to national tournaments.
+Tobin privately coached some of the best junior players in the south, with many going on to play high level collegiate tennis.

-Tobin holds the highest levels of certification, receiving a P-1 rating from USPTA, Professional rating from PTR and is one of only 155 USTA High Performance Coaches in the United States.
+Tobin holds the highest levels of certification, receiving a Elite rating from USPTA, professional rating from PTR and is one of only 155 USTA High Performance Coaches in the United States.
 He also holds a Level 3 Certification from the International Tennis Federation.

-A Long Island, N.Y. native, Tobin received his bachelor’s degree from the University of Maryland and a Master’s degree in Athletic Administration and Coaching from Concordia University.
-He currently lives in Hollidaysburg, PA with his wife and three children, Alea, Zachary and William.
+A Long Island, N.Y. native, Tobin received his bachelor’s degree from the University of Maryland and a Master’s degree in Athletic Administration from Concordia University.